Update

 Policy Context

 The City Plan calls for more intense forms of development to follow a network of nodes and corridors, while recognizing that all areas of the city will densify over time.
-This area of the city falls under the Scona District Plan, with the District Policy also being applied.
+This area of the City falls under the Scona District Plan, with the District Policy also being applied.
 The Scona District Plan designates the site as Urban Mix, a general land use category which includes housing, shops, services, and offices, as well as being located within the University Garneau Major Node and a municipal heritage character area.
-The site is also adjacent to the District Connector Bike Route.

-However, the site is also subject to area-specific policy (A.1 Garneau Special Character Residential Area) which allows residential infill that both maintains the height, scale and character of the area and maintains the existing streetscape, including landscaping, building setbacks and the retention of existing vegetation.
+Within a Major Node, low and mid-rise developments (4 - 8 Storeys) are supported throughout the entire node with larger buildings possible along major roads, near mass transit stations, and on large sites .
+However, this area is subject to area-specific policy (A.1 Garneau Special Character Residential Area) which allows residential infill that both maintains the height, scale and character of the area and maintains the existing streetscape, including landscaping, building setbacks and the retention of existing vegetation.

 A Land Development Application (LDA) will be submitted when a developer wants to complete a build on a piece of land that does not currently allow for that kind of build.
 The LDA proposes a change in zoning, which are the rules for what can be built on the land.
 Only City Council has the authority to change zoning through a bylaw.
 The LDA process creates a bylaw for Council’s consideration and, if approved, the rules (zoning) for what can be built on the land are changed.